ZKZOU/Energy-Conservation-as-the-Constraint-Precondition-for-Monotonic-Entropy-Increase/README.md

 The first law of thermodynamics (energy conservation) and the second law (entropy increase) are two of the most fundamental and universal laws in physics.
 Since the establishment of thermodynamics in the nineteenth century, these two laws have been regarded as mutually independent, basic postulates: the first law asserts that energy can neither be created nor destroyed, while the second law asserts that the entropy of an isolated system never decreases.
 Although both laws operate simultaneously in physical processes, classical thermodynamics does not provide a precise mathematical constraint relation between them.

-In traditional statistical mechanics, entropy is defined as \( S = k_B \ln \Omega \), where \( \Omega \) is the number of microstates of the system.
-This definition has achieved great success in macroscopic thermodynamics, yet it also brings a fundamental epistemological problem: the value of \( \Omega \) depends on how the observer defines the boundary between "micro" and "macro", depends on the choice of coarse-graining scale, and depends on which degrees of freedom are considered "relevant" and which are "negligible".
+In traditional statistical mechanics, entropy is defined as S = k_B ln Ω, where Ω is the number of microstates of the system.
+This definition has achieved great success in macroscopic thermodynamics, yet it also brings a fundamental epistemological problem: the value of Ω depends on how the observer defines the boundary between "micro" and "macro", depends on the choice of coarse-graining scale, and depends on which degrees of freedom are considered "relevant" and which are "negligible".
 In other words, the value of statistical entropy depends in part on the observer's level of description, rather than being entirely determined by the physical state of the system itself.
 This leads to a profound question: does statistical entropy measure the physical state of the system itself, or the observer's missing information?

 More importantly, the definition of statistical entropy does not contain the concept of "energy gradient".
 It tells us that a uniform distribution is the maximum entropy state, but it does not tell us how the system approaches uniformity step by step, what the path of each energy transfer is, or what the magnitude of the gradient is at each step.
 These questions cannot be directly answered by statistical entropy, because its definition does not contain the physical quantity of "gradient".

 However, all real dynamical processes in nature—heat conduction, diffusion, chemical reactions, and electric currents—are driven by a unified physical quantity: the energy gradient.
 Heat flows from high temperature to low temperature; matter flows from high concentration to low concentration; charge flows from high potential to low potential; mechanical systems move from high potential energy to low potential energy.
 In all known natural processes, the flow of energy from higher to lower is the sole source of irreversibility.

 This paper, based on the gradient-driven multiplicative entropy framework proposed by Zou (2025), aims to answer the following core question: Is there a precise mathematical constraint relation between the first and second laws of thermodynamics?
 If so, what is the specific structure of this relation?

 We will demonstrate that, under the definition of multiplicative entropy, the first law (energy conservation) is not merely a prerequisite for the second law (entropy increase), but directly yields the mathematical upper bound of entropy via the arithmetic-geometric mean inequality, thereby providing a non-probabilistic, necessary mathematical foundation for the monotonic increase of the second law.